-During elective rotations, fellows participate in outpatient subspecialty clinics in pediatric endocrinology, reproductive endocrinology, lipid disorders, genetics, high-risk pregnancy and radiology (focusing on ultrasound-guided fine needle aspiration/biopsy of thyroid).
+During elective rotations, fellows participate in outpatient subspecialty clinics in pediatric endocrinology, lipid disorders, genetics, reproductive endocrinology, high-risk pregnancy, infertility clinic, endocrine surgery, nuclear medicine (including bone mineral density study) and radiology (focusing on ultrasound-guided fine needle aspiration/biopsy of thyroid).

-During all rotations, fellows are expected to participate in regularly scheduled educational activities which include weekly Clinical Endocrinology Conference, Diabetes Journal Clubs, Core Endocrine Laboratory conference, Medical Grand Rounds, a monthly Diabetes Research Conference, and a monthly Endocrinology Research conference.
+During all rotations, fellows are expected to participate in regularly scheduled educational activities which include weekly Clinical Endocrinology Conference, Medical Grand Rounds, monthly Diabetes Journal Club, and Endocrinology Research conference every other month.

 In addition to the above clinical and educational activities, the first-year fellow is expected to develop and initiate a research project with the assistance of an assigned faculty mentor.